parallaxsecond/rust-tss-esapi/CONTRIBUTING.md

 Contributions to the `tss-esapi` crate need to follow the process below.

-* Contributions are done through GitHub pull-requests.
+* Contributions are done through GitHub pull-requests using a [fork-based workflow](https://github.com/firstcontributions/first-contributions).
 * Contributors need to apply `rustfmt` and `clippy` to their Rust code.
 * New code needs to be tested with unit tests and/or integration tests when applicable and the global test script needs to pass.
 * The code is accepted under the [Developer Certificate of Origin](DCO.txt), so you must add following fields to your commit description: